benkirk/derecho-pytorch-mpi/README.md

 3. `patches/${PYTORCH_VERSION}/*`: At present the `Makefile` assumes the source will need to be patched.
 Version-specific patches are located in this directory tree, and are applied in `*`-wildcard order.
 (The build will likely break if you try version and do not have any patchfiles - to be improved...)
 4. `utils/build_nccl-ofi-plugin.sh`: builds a compatible NCCL+AWS OFI plugin for use on Derecho with Cray's `libfabric`.
 Must be updated periodically with underlying `libfabric` version changes.

+### Pytorch, CUDA-Awareness, and Cray-MPICH
+`pytorch-v2` source only supports CUDA-Aware MPI backend when running under OpenMPI.
+This is due to some overzealous config settings that probe for CUDA support using `MPIX_...` extensions not available with Cray-MPICH, and implemented inside `#ifdef OPEN_MPI ...` anyway.
+Where these tests occur, when they fail they fall back to assuming the MPI *is not* CUDA-Aware.

+Fortunately the fix is fairly straightforward, find all the places these checks occur and instead fall back to assuming MPI *is*  CUDA-Aware.
+For example, see `patches/v2.3.1/01-cuda-aware-mpi`.